What you are seeing on the website as a non-member is just a fraction of what there is. Here is what you could be seeing as a club member:

 • Classified ads (free to members), including: Cars for Sale, Cars Wanted, Parts for Sale, Wanted Ads, etc.

 Once each year FCA holds a National Meet.
-National Meets have been held in Carlisle, PA; Charlotte, NC; Tulsa, OK; Colorado Springs, CO; Dearborn, MI; Indianapolis, IN; Hickory, NC; St Louis, MO; Sacramento, CA; Columbus, OH; Hagerstown, MD; Kingsport, TN; Flagstaff, AZ; Cromwell, CT; Reno, NV; Cincinnati, OH, and York, PA.
+National Meets have been held in Carlisle, PA; Charlotte, NC; Tulsa, OK; Ft Collins, CO; Dearborn, MI; Indianapolis, IN; Hickory, NC; St Louis, MO; Sacramento, CA; Columbus, OH; Hagerstown, MD; Kingsport, TN; Flagstaff, AZ; Cromwell, CT; Reno, NV; Cincinnati, OH; Springfield, IL; Lexington, KY; and York, PA.
 As you can see, we move our National Meet among different locations in hopes of accommodating more club members.

 You must be a club member to register a car and/or participate in the National.
 Members are welcome to bring their families and guests as spectators.
 New members are always welcome to join and participate.
-Voting at these annual meets is done by the participants, except in the Concours (restored) and Original (unrestored) classes.
+Voting at these annual meets is done by the member-participants, except in the Concours (restored) and Original (unrestored) classes.
 These two categories are judged by class experts.
-Normally, 100-200 cars are registered at a National Meet.
+Normally, 100-200+ cars are registered at a National Meet.

-Our club encourages local Mini-Meets which are hosted by Fairlane Club members.
+Our club encourages local Mini-Meets hosted by Fairlane Club members.
 Often these events are held in conjunction with other clubs’ meets.
 We have found Mustang clubs to be very cordial in inviting Fairlanes/Torinos to hold FCA mini-meets within their shows.
 If there is not an FCA Mini-Meet in your area, it is only because a member willing to host one has not yet come forward.
 If you are a club member and interested in hosting an FCA Mini-Meet, contact the Mini-Meets Coordinator.

-Our club store has a selection of tee-shirts, caps, decals, license plates, etc., which can be ordered by mail using the form appearing in the club magazine or on the website, or purchased directly at our National Meet.
-At some time in the future, purchases will be able to be made online.
+Our club store has a selection of tee-shirts, caps, decals, license plates, etc., which can be ordered by mail using the form appearing in the club magazine, or purchased directly at our National Meet.
+At some time in the future, purchases may be able to be made online.